Accessibility

 4. Sensory Accessibility

 - Make sure that the event has quiet areas for those who need a break from the soundscape.
+Offer information in initial information and at the event to whom the quiet spaces are meant for, where they are and who you can ask for help if needed.

 - Offer information about how participants can ask for help if they need sign language interpretation, for example.